 Before the court, Ferrari again claimed that the graphic of the horse is closely tied to the Ferrari mark, and it should be considered a famous trademark because the Ferrari trademark has become well known around the world, including in China.
 The court rejected Ferrari’s claim for the following three reasons:

-China Business Law Blog concludes its post with some good advice:
+China Business Law Blog concludes its post with some great advice:

 After more than ten years of trekking in the Chinese legal system, Ferrari got a disappointing verdict.
 Hopefully, Ferrari got something else too: a lesson to register its trademarks, [and] related trademarks as early as possible.